rkwai/mcp-eval/mcp-server/evals/README.md

 # Evals

-Store evaluation scenarios, fixtures, and run artifacts here.
-Place scenario definitions in `scenarios/` and the JSONL logs or diff outputs from each run in `logs/`.
+This directory stores the flow-level evaluation scenarios.
+Each scenario checks that a single MCP tool satisfies a support request end-to-end.
+We assert only the final outcome—extra tool calls are tolerated unless they fail.

-## Running Evals
+## Running evals
-- `npm run eval` – Executes scenarios in deterministic **tool mode** using whatever adapter is currently configured (mock by default).
+- `npm run eval` – deterministic mode.
+Calls each flow directly with the mock adapter (or your live adapter once you swap it in).
-- `npm run eval:llm` – Drives the same scenarios end-to-end with an LLM choosing tools.
-Supply `LLM_PROVIDER` or pass `--provider` to target OpenAI, OpenRouter, or Gemini and set `LLM_MODEL`, `LLM_PROVIDER_API_KEY`, and `LLM_PROVIDER_BASE_URL` (see `.env.example`).

-### Conversation Scripts
-When `--llm` is used the runner reads the optional `conversation` array from each scenario.
-These messages seed the chat session before the model begins issuing tool calls.
-Keep the conversation concise and representative of the support workflow you want to validate.
+- `npm run eval:llm` – OpenRouter LLM drives the same scenarios.
+The harness only verifies that the required flow tool appears somewhere in the sequence and that the assertions pass.
+- Optional logging: set `EVAL_LOGS_ENABLED=true` in `.env` to write JSONL transcripts + tool-call summaries to `evals/logs/`.

-## Scenario Format
+## Scenario format
-- `id` – Stable identifier for the run.
+- `id` – Unique identifier.
-- `description` – Plain-language explanation of the goal.
+- `description` – What outcome the scenario validates.
-- `conversation` – (Optional) Ordered chat messages (`role`, `content`) that seed LLM evals.
-Only used when running with `--llm`.
-- `steps` – Ordered tool invocations the MCP server should execute.
-Each step supports:
-  - `label` – Human-readable intent.
+- `conversation` – A short prompt that sounds like a support agent (used in LLM mode).
+- `steps` – Outcome checks for a single flow tool:
-  - `tool` – The MCP tool name (e.g., `support.lookupCustomer`).
+  - `tool` – flow tool name (e.g., `loyalty.issueGoodwill`).
-  - `arguments` – JSON arguments passed to the tool.
+  - `arguments` – JSON payload passed to the flow.
-  - `capture` – Optional map of tokens to JSON path expressions used later via `{{token}}` interpolation.
-  - `expect` – Assertions about the tool response:
-    - `status` – Expected `success` or `error`.
+  - `expect.status` – Expected success/error.
-    - `assert` – Array of checks (path + constraint such as `equals`, `contains`, `minLength`, `exists`, `isNull`).
+  - `expect.assert` – Assertions against the response (path + constraint).

-## Current Scenarios (Loyalty Support Example)
+## Current scenarios (Skyward Rewards)
-- `support_lookup_customer` – Fetches a customer by email with recent activity snapshots; validates that responses include tier, balances, and audit metadata.
-- `support_issue_goodwill` – Applies goodwill points and verifies the adjustment shows up in activity summaries.
-- `support_redeem_reward` – Redeems a catalog reward for a customer and confirms the transaction details.
-- `support_restock_reward` – Restocks limited inventory rewards and confirms catalog changes.
-- `support_offer_assignment` – Assigns a promotional offer to a customer and verifies availability.
-- `support_offer_claim` – Claims an assigned offer and confirms the associated reward fulfillment.

-### Domain context
-The bundled mock data models a loyalty program with three exemplar customers (Alicia, Marcus, Jasmine), a reward catalog (espresso upgrade, priority boarding, partner gift card), and promotional offers.
-Scenarios walk through common support workflows—issuing goodwill credits, assisting with reward redemption, and managing offer fulfillment—so you can see how to structure intent-driven tools around a realistic domain.
-Swap in your own dataset and scenarios to match your org.
-- `support_lookup_customer` – Fetches a customer by email with recent activity snapshots.
-- `support_issue_goodwill` – Applies goodwill points and verifies the adjustment shows up in activity summaries.
-- `support_redeem_reward` – Redeems a catalog reward for a customer and confirms the transaction details.
-- `support_restock_reward` – Restocks limited inventory rewards and confirms catalog changes.
-- `support_offer_assignment` – Assigns a promotional offer to a customer and verifies availability.
-- `support_offer_claim` – Claims an assigned offer and confirms the associated reward fulfillment.

-Use these as templates when authoring additional support-focused evals (e.g., tier escalations, contact preference updates, or failed redemption recovery).
-The mock HTTP adapter keeps runs deterministic; swap in a live adapter when you are ready to speak to real APIs.
+- `support_lookup_customer` → `customer.snapshot`
+- `support_issue_goodwill` → `loyalty.issueGoodwill`
+- `support_offer_assignment` → `offers.assign`
+- `support_offer_claim` → `offers.claim`
+- `support_redeem_reward` → `rewards.redeem`
+- `support_restock_reward` → `rewards.restock`

+Use these as templates: keep conversations realistic, call a single flow tool, and assert the business outcome—not the intermediate steps.
+Adjust or replace the mock adapter so the flows target your real systems and extend the scenarios to cover your critical workflows.